Rafikooo/thought-language/Final_Project.md

 I answered accurately.
 I pointed out the differences between linguistic constructions, including English and Polish, which may affect the way we formulate and understand our thoughts.
 This belief was based on the observation that some ideas and concepts are easier to express in one language than in another, which I think suggests that language has the ability to shape the way we think.
-Of all the topics covered in the course, I found the idea of the relationship between language and thinking the most fascinating, especially in the context of the debate between the theories of liguists Steven Pinker and Lera Boroditsky.
+Out of all the topics covered in the course, I found the concept of the connection between language and thought to be the most interesting, especially in the context of the debate between the theories of liguists Steven Pinker and Lera Boroditsky.
 In short, Pinker presents language as a tool for transmitting pre-formed thoughts, separate from language, while Boroditsky emphasizes that language actively shapes the way we perceive and interpret the world.
 The clash of perspectives and examples has made me more aware of the non-obvious relationships between language and thought, as well as cases where language is omitted in creating a thought.
 The second idea that caught my interest is importance of language for every human being, the process of language acquisition and especially the consequences for individuals if they are deprived of this opportunity.
 In class, we discussed how children acquire language and its abilities during a certain period of life.
 However, I would need to delve deeper into how adults’ abilities for acquiring new knowledge and skills may be limited.

 There are approximately 7000 different languages and a rich diversity of human being.
 As a species, we have been able to develop civilization and, except for certain aspects as, for instance, cultural one, our reality in different parts of